Shadow of a Pale Horse (The General Motors Hour): Production

 The production was shot in Sydney at ATN's studios.
-Cul Cullen, art director, researched details at Sydney libraries.
+Fred "Cul" Cullen, art director, researched details at Sydney libraries.

 Kurt Ledescher was a European actor who had only just arrived in Australia.
 The production aired a few weeks after the American version had been made.

 Brian Wright, who appeared in the show, had written the radio serial Hop Harrigan which had starred Bruce Stewart a number of years earlier.
 It was an early TV role for Leonard Teale.

 Gwen Plumb wrote in her memoirs that a brown horse was used and the crew covered it in Johnson's Baby Powder to make it look ghostly.
 "It really looked ghostly," she wrote.
 But the powder made the horse sneeze and shake himself "and a white cloud enshrouded the studio."
 They tried it two much times, then gave up.
 Plumb says someone then had the idea of whitewashing the horse.
 "And they did!
 That poor beast."

 In one six minute scene only one camera was used.